 In April 2024, we reported positive topline safety, pharmacokinetic, pharmacodynamic, and exploratory efficacy data from this trial.
 Notable changes from baseline in key biomarkers were observed and support our clinical hypothesis.
 Significant reductions of fibroblast growth factor-23, increases in bone specific alkaline phosphatase levels, and decreases in c-telopeptide were observed in the 1.8 mg/kg dose cohort (Cohort 3) through week 48, which indicates the restoration of proper bone mineralization.
 Favorable responses on the Patient-Reported Outcome Measurement Information Scales of Pain Intensity, Fatigue and Pain Interference, and P-GIC were maintained.
+In the fourth quarter of 2023, we dosed two patients in a fourth cohort at 1.2 mg/kg to investigate the potential for once weekly dosing of INZ-701 in the ongoing trial.
+We completed enrollment of this fourth cohort in the fourth quarter of 2023.
 Data from the once-weekly dose cohort showed a sustained increase in plasma PPi levels comparable to those observed in our study of healthy subjects (n=10).
 INZ-701 was generally well-tolerated and exhibited a favorable safety profile, with no serious or severe adverse events ("AEs") attributed to INZ-701 and no AEs leading to study withdrawal.
-11 patients remain in the trial, and continue 10 self-administer INZ-701 treatment.
-Time on home self-administration study ranged from 22 to over 742 days.
+11 Eleven patients remain in the trial, and 10 self-administer INZ-701 treatment.
+Time on study ranged from 22 to over 742 days.
 Total time on treatment across all dose cohorts corresponds to approximately 12+ patient-years.
 INZ-701 exhibited a favorable immunogenicity profile with low titers of non-neutralizing anti-drug antibodies ("ADA") observed in 11 of 14 patients.
 The ADA levels were transient in three of 11 patients.
-Plasma PPi levels observed after INZ-701 treatment. administration are shown in the table below:
+Plasma PPi levels observed after INZ-701 administration are shown in the table below: